agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/buffers/lesson.md

 `Buffer<Text>` tells the compiler that the buffer will hold values of type `Text`.
 This notation is explained in more detail in the lesson on [Generic types](../generic-types).

-There are two buffer properties of a buffer that are sometimes confused with each other:: `size` and `capacity`:
+There are two buffer properties that are sometimes confused with each other - `size` and `capacity`:

 - `size` refers to the actual number of elements in the buffer.
 Initially, the buffer is empty, so its size is 0.